k-u-bux/kubux-ai-image-generator/readme.md

   - Adjust image size/resolution scale
   - Customize UI scaling to suit your display
   - Choose from a variety of AI models from Together.ai
-- **Organized Storage**: Images are saved in categorized directories based on prompts
+- **Organized Storage**: Images generated from the same data are saved in the same directory
+- **Settings are persitent between runs of the program

 ## Installation